 West Nairobi School is an International Christian co-ed (mixed) day school from Kindergarten to high school (12th grade).
 WNS also has Early Childhood Learning Center for students 4 – 5 years old.

-West Nairobi School History
+West Nairobi School History - Then and Now

 In the early 1990’s the Summer Institute of Linguistics (SIL) faced the challenge of providing an affordable, quality, North American Christian education for children of SIL families while on missions.
 The lack of affordable international education resulted in some SIL families being forced to return to their home countries to meet the educational needs of their children.
 To address this challenge, SIL opened West Nairobi School with 42 students in kindergarten through eighth grade in September 1996.
 A facility on 2.2 acres of land on Argwings Kodhek Road in the Kilimani area of Nairobi was rented for classes.
 A small high school boarding program also began soon after.